trisha98765/Task-Scheduler-Project/README.md

  >   * Inputs include allowing the user to name different lists for tasks, enter, edit and delete tasks.
 The user will also be able to set a priority to each task.
  >   * Output includes printing the tasks, which could be in progress or completed, as well as sorting them by priority or completion time.
  >   * Some other features of our project include the ability to undo the deletion of a task and finding a specific task.
  > * We intend to have 5 files: main.cpp, task.cpp, taskList.cpp, task.h, taskList.h.
 Most of the functions in the task files will be setters and getters along with functions to delete, edit, and print tasks.
-In the taskList files, we'll implement functions to delete and edit lists as well as functions to find a task, remove a rast, and print the list details.
+In the taskList files, we'll implement functions to delete and edit lists as well as functions to find a task, remove a task, and print the list details.

  >
  ## Phase II